-We assign Aa3/P-1 deposit ratings, A1 senior unsecured debt and issuer ratings to Landesbank Hessen-Thueringen GZ (Helaba).
-Further, we assign a baa2 Baseline Credit Assessment (BCA), a baa1 Adjusted BCA and a Aa3(cr)/P-1(cr) Counterparty Risk Assessment (CR Assessment).
-The outlook on the ratings is stable.
+On 12 December 2017, we affirmed the A1 senior unsecured and issuer ratings of Landesbank Hessen-Thueringen GZ (Helaba) and changed the outlook on this debt class to negative.
+The rating action did not affect Helaba's other ratings, including its Aa3/P-1 deposit ratings, its baa2 Baseline Credit Assessment (BCA) and Adjusted BCA, and its Aa3(cr)/P-1(cr) Counterparty Risk (CR) Assessment.

-The ratings reflect (1) the bank's baa2 BCA; (2) it's baa1 Adjusted BCA, incorporating one notch of rating uplift based on affiliate support from Sparkassen-Finanzgruppe (S-Group; Aa2 stable, a2)1; (3) the result of our Advanced Loss Given Failure (LGF) analysis, taking into account the loss severity faced by the different liability classes in resolution, which provides three notches of rating uplift for deposits and two notches for senior debt; and (4) a moderate likelihood of government support, resulting in one notch of rating uplift.
+The ratings reflect (1) the bank's baa2 BCA; (2) its baa1 Adjusted BCA, incorporating one notch of rating uplift based on affiliate support from Sparkassen-Finanzgruppe (S-Group, Aa2 stable, a21); (3) the result of our Advanced Loss Given Failure (LGF) analysis, taking into account the loss severity faced by the different liability classes in resolution, which provides three notches of rating uplift for deposits and two notches for senior debt; and (4) a moderate likelihood of government support, resulting in one notch of rating uplift.

-The baa2 BCA reflects Helaba's sound capitalisation and leverage ratios, its moderate asset risk profile, and its comfortable liquid resources.
-Further, the BCA reflects the bank's substantial exposure to international commercial real-estate (CRE) markets, its modest though stable profitability, and a funding structure that relies on significant market funding access.
+The baa2 BCA reflects Helaba's (1) sound capitalisation and leverage ratios, (2) moderate asset-risk profile, and (3) comfortable liquid resources.
+Further, the BCA reflects the bank's substantial exposure to international commercial real estate (CRE) markets; its modest, though stable, profitability; and a funding structure that relies on significant market funding access.